 Led by our volunteer fundraising chairs, Nancy Plageman and Carmella Bladergroen, and assisted by St. Mary’s Hospital Volunteer Pam Hacker, fundraising for the project continued.
 The community embraced this project with open hearts and generous gifts.The response from our physicians, the business community, volunteers, and individual donors was amazing.
 With $3 million of the $5 million needed for the project pledged, we broke ground on the guest house in May 2013 – the first project in the Bon Secours system funded predominantly by philanthropic dollars.

 After about a year of construction, the Reinhart Guest House opened its doors in June 2014.
-It replaces the guest cottages that so many families have called home over the years and doubles their capacity.
+It replaced the guest cottages that so many families have called home over the years and doubled their capacity.
 Located on the Libbie Avenue side of the St. Mary’s campus, the 14,000-square-foot building has 16 guest rooms and common areas for families to eat, relax, play, work and pray.
 This home away from home brings patients’ families together in a place where they can experience healing and community together.
 Physicians, nurses and volunteers help patients and their families navigate the emotional, physical and financial complexities of diagnosis, treatment and care.
 The Evelyn D. Reinhart Guest House is more than a place to stay.
 It is truly a home away from home.